At the Center for Native American Youth (CNAY), we position Native leaders to advocate for their communities across Indian Country.

 Narrative Change

-Native youth are worthy of agency.
-CNAY is proud to serve as a vessel to share their truth.
-This is accomplished through strategic media and digital partnerships, providing opportunities for youth to craft their own narratives focused on strength, culture and the work they do to improve their communites.
-CNAY also engages with Native youth every day through its owned digital and social media channels, and has an organic reach of more 40,000.
+Native youth are worthy of agency, and CNAY is proud to serve as a vessel to share their truth.
+This is accomplished through strategic media and digital partnerships, providing opportunities for youth to craft their own narratives focused on strength, culture and the work they do to improve their communities.
+CNAY also engages with Native youth every day through its owned digital and social media channels, and has an organic reach of more than 40,000.

 Active Programs

-Champions for Change recognizes and amplifies Native youth who inspire one another to make a positive impact in their communities.
-This yearlong Fellowship provides opportunities to five Native youth (ages 14-24) looking to develop their advocacy and leadership skills on a national scale.
+Champions for Change is CNAY’s flagship program that recognizes and amplifies Native youth who inspire one another to make a positive impact in their communities.
+This yearlong Fellowship provides opportunities to five-six changemakers (ages 14-24) to develop their advocacy and leadership skills on a national scale.

-Brave Heart Fellowship provides avenues for Native youth to hone their skills as protectors of our lands, waterways and sacred sites, and stewards for food sovereignty.
-This six-month Fellowship uplifts youth leaders (ages 18-24), while addressing the representation gap and inequities facing Indigenous Peoples in the fight for climate justice.
+Brave Heart provides avenues for Native youth to hone their skills as protectors of our lands, waterways and sacred sites, and stewards for food sovereignty.
+This track of the CNAY Fellowship uplifts youth leaders, while addressing the representation gap and inequities facing Indigenous Peoples in the fight for climate justice.

 California Native Youth Collective is a movement to connect, engage and provide opportunities for Native youth in California.
-This yearlong Fellowship brings together a network of youth leaders (ages 18-24) from across the state eager to hone their leadership skills, amplify their voices and advocate for their communities.
+This track CNAY Fellowship brings together a network of youth leaders from across the state eager to hone their leadership skills, amplify their voices and advocate for their communities.

-Creative Native highlights the creativity and expression of young Indigenous artists.
-Each year, CNAY asks Native youth (ages 5-24) to submit art inspired by a unique prompt.
-In addition to national recognition, submitters in each age category are eligible to win $300, and one grand prize winner receives $1,000.
+Creative Native highlights the creativity and expression of young Indigenous artists (ages 5-24).
+Each year, CNAY asks Native youth to submit art inspired by a unique prompt.
+In addition to national recognition, artists in each age category are eligible to win $300, and one grand prize winner receives $1,000.